-The Collision Regulations/rules serve two main purposes:

-a) to provide guidance to mariners on how to prevent collisions at sea, and b) to serve as a basis for apportioning blame when collisions occur (Stitt, 2002)

-For this reason the METs should also include basis of the consequences of collision and not just rules to avoid them.

-Maritime education and training programmes include COLREGs training under a Navigational Watch unit which is usually supported by full mission simulator training.
-This basically includes a number of hours teaching in class at either a theoretical or practical level.
-IMO model courses, for instance deck officer programmes, include 100 hours of lecturing that cover most aspects of collision avoidance (IMO, 1999).
-Similarly, at senior and higher levels, the programmes include 30 hours of teaching that is considered refreshment.
-Those model courses are designed to provide additional guidance to MET providers as per requirements in Standard Training Certification and Watchkeeping (STCW) II/1 level.

-Across the world, countries have diverse methods of teaching the COLREGs as well as having diverse methods to identify the knowledge of their deck cadet/navigational officer's competency in COLREGs.
-Some by multiple choice questions, some with one to one exams to make sure that those deck cadets/navigational officers know / understand the COLREGs.

-Research conducted by (Syms, 2002) by Nautical Institute highlights the suggestions of seafarers, that the improvement of maritime training and education (MET) systems are necessary which will help then to improve the application of COLREGs at sea.

-The same research (Sym.
-R.J, 2002) also reports that in northern European countries such as United Kingdom, Germany and France, the application and understanding of COLREGs is of a higher standard than when compared to other countries.
+The purpose of Collision Regulations and resources needed have already been discussed (Stitt, 2002: IMO, 1999).
+However, across the world, countries have diverse methods of teaching the COLREGs as well as having diverse methods to identify the knowledge of their deck cadet/navigational officer's competency in COLREGs.
+Some by multiple choice questions, some with one to one exams to make sure that those deck cadets/navigational officers know/ understand the COLREGs.
+Research conducted by the Nautical Institute (Syms, 2002) highlights the suggestions of seafarers, that the improvement of maritime training and education (MET) systems is necessary which will help then to improve the application of COLREGs at sea.
+The same research (Syms, 2002) also reports that in northern European countries such as United Kingdom, Germany and France, the application and understanding of COLREGs is of a higher standard than when compared to other countries.

-Ziarati (2006) extends the problems associated with COLREGs application to MET programmes.
 Ziarati (2006) emphasises that mistakes are usually made not because of deficient or inadequate regulations, but because the regulations and standards, that do exist, are often ignored.